In my last blog, ‘Are you your own worst enemy?’, I stated that fear was the third reason for you being your own worst enemy.

-Sound silly doesn’t it.
-Well it gets worse, I made that story up because I was afraid of driving on the motorway at night.
-Because of my fear, I imagined all sorts of things, to keep my story alive.
-I would imagine crashing because I couldn’t see properly and that I would not be able to keep my lane.
-My imagination ran wild with all sorts of silly stories so that I wouldn’t have to face my fear and drive on the motorway at night.
+Sounds silly, doesn’t it?
+Well, it gets worse, I made that story up simply because I was afraid of driving on the motorway at night.
+Because of my fear, I imagined all sorts of things to keep my story alive.
+I would imagine crashing because I couldn’t see hazard, or that I wouldn’t be able to keep in my lane.
+My imagination ran wild with all sorts of improbable stories and scenarios, which I invented purely so that I wouldn’t have to face my fear and drive on the motorway at night.

 - What are you visualising about your situation that is keeping you in fear?

 - What have you been doing to confront or get past your fears?
 If nothing, what WILL you do?

 - I had been telling myself a story for years that was not factual by citing my eyesight as the reason or excuse for not driving on the motorway in the dark.
 The REALITY (as we all know) is that glasses correct vision!

 - I visualised having accidents on a dark motorway, which only created greater fear .
 I did nothing to approach or move through my fear because I was able to avoid it all together – I could get my partner to do the driving.
 Transferring responsibility to him perpetuated my fear and kept me afraid.

 - Taking the wheel for a 250 mile round trip (twice!) for a rewarding training event showed me that belief in achieving a positive and much-desired outcome (attending training) will always beat the negative feeling (fear) caused by an imagined event that never happens in REALITY – the story

 Can you now see how FEAR really does mean: